 "The ghosts, Mama."

 She knew that.
-Yes, she knew that.
+Yes, she knew that!
 Without Jehm, without the ghosts, she could not have shifted into Anaphase so readily; that was Jehm's doing.
 Jehm, her null daughter.
 Jehm, who would never shift for herself.
-The ghosts were the driving force, but Jehm the conduit, the connection between one state and another.
+The ghosts were the driving force, but Jehm was the conduit, the connection between one state and another.
 Joined together they could send Phase bound Singers into Anaphase and draw them out again.
-The ghosts offered up a different kind of grace than the Singermind and Acquisition was different sacrament.
+The ghosts, she realized, offered a different kind of grace than the Singermind.
+Acquisition was different sacrament.
 She was Wysrundi, now.
 With each shift into Phase and Anaphase, each exchange of motes and mites, it would soon be in her marrow.
 Wysrundi down to the bones.
 Looking into Malick's black eyes, she said.
 "Your people keep too many secrets."

 "Are you angry, luv?"